Chronic actinic dermatitis (overview) L57.1

 This section has been translated automatically.

-Predilection sites are the entire face, neck and back of the hand.
+Predilection sites are the entire face, neck and nape as well as the back of the hands.
 The retroauricular region remains free (DD Airborne Contact Dermatitis), as does the chin shadow.
-If the disease is very severe, the entire integument can be affected (very rare), because even the smallest UV/daylight doses are sufficient to trigger and maintain a photoallergic reaction.
+In the most severe form of the disease, the entire integument can be affected (very rare) because even the smallest doses of daylight or UV radiation are sufficient to trigger and maintain a photoallergic reaction.

 Clinical features